Canon 1Ds Mark II vs Fujifilm XP140

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Water-proof: Is rugged and sealed and can thus be used for underwater photography (up to 25m).

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 14 years and 4 months of technical progress since the 1Ds Mark II launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the XP140 emerges as the winner of the match-up (16 : 14 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the XP140 comes out slightly ahead of the 1Ds Mark II (16 : 15 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.